Democrats Introduce Bill Allowing Shooting Victims To Sue Gun Industry

 "That will provide a powerful incentive as it has done in tobacco, in automobiles, in pharmaceutical drugs, for safer products," Blumenthal added.

-In March, the Connecticut Supreme Court overturned a lower-court decision by saying that Remington Arms could be sued under state law by the families of victims from the Sandy Hook Elementary School shooting.
+In March, the Connecticut Supreme Court overturned a lower court decision, ruling that Remington Arms could be sued under state law by the families of victims from the Sandy Hook Elementary School shooting.

-The court ruled that Remington, the manufacture of the rifle that was used in 2012 attacks in Newton, Conn., could be sued on the basis of how the company marketed the military-style weapon to civilians.
+The court said that Remington, the manufacturer of the rifle that was used in the 2012 attacks in Newtown, Conn., could be sued on the basis of how the company marketed the military-style weapon to civilians.

-Blumenthal Tuesday called it a "narrow victory for the Sandy Hook victims" adding that it allows families to "go back to the trial court and seek to prove their case.
+Blumenthal on Tuesday called it a "narrow victory for the Sandy Hook victims," adding that it allows families to "go back to the trial court and seek to prove their case.
 It was by no means a total victory for them."

 The effort to repeal PLCAA by Democrats on Capitol Hill is not new.

-Schiff first introduced the measure in 2013 and it has been re-introduced at least two other times without gaining traction.
+Schiff first introduced the measure in 2013, and it has been reintroduced at least two other times without gaining traction.

-Democratic lawmakers said momentum is now on their side, pointing to polling that shows 90 percent of Americans support universal background checks.
+Democratic lawmakers said momentum is now on their side, pointing to polling that shows 90% of Americans support universal background checks.

-Supporters of the new PLCAA repeal also say that the NRA is in a far weaker position now than it was in 2005 due to recent allegations of financial mismanagement, investigations into the group, including one by the Attorney General of New York, and inquiries by House Democrats looking into links between NRA officials and individuals with ties to Russia.
+Supporters of the new PLCAA repeal also say that the NRA is in a far weaker position now than it was in 2005 because of recent allegations of financial mismanagement; investigations into the group, including one by the attorney general of New York; and inquiries by House Democrats looking into links between NRA officials and individuals with ties to Russia.

-As with the Bipartisan Background Checks Act of 2019 and the Enhanced Background Checks Act of 2019, this new bill faces steep odds since the Senate, controlled by Republicans, has shown no appetite for taking up gun-control legislation.
+As with the Bipartisan Background Checks Act of 2019 and the Enhanced Background Checks Act of 2019, this new bill faces steep odds since the Senate, controlled by Republicans, has shown no appetite for taking up gun control legislation.

-"It is a new day in Congress," said Rep. Debbie Mucarsel-Powell, D-Fla., who highlighted Wednesday is the third anniversary of the mass shooting at Pulse Night Club in Orlando where 49 people and the shooter died.
+"It is a new day in Congress," said Rep. Debbie Mucarsel-Powell, D-Fla., who highlighted that Wednesday is the third anniversary of the mass shooting at Pulse nightclub in Orlando, where 49 people and the shooter died.

-"We will not stop, regardless of the Senate Majority Leader [Mitch McConnell R-Ky.] ignoring the pleas of the American people."
+"We will not stop, regardless of the Senate majority leader [Mitch McConnell R-Ky.] ignoring the pleas of the American people."

-Note: A previous version of this story incorrectly referred to Newtown, Conn., as Newton.